 - When choosing a location for the wall mount plate, be sure to take into consideration routing of wiring for power outlets within the wall.
-Contacting wiring can cause serious bodily injury or death. - Use caution when drilling holes through the walls for the purposes of piping connections.
-Power wiring can cause serious bodily injury or death.
+Contacting wiring can cause serious bodily injury, or death. - Use caution when drilling holes through the walls for the purposes of piping connections.
+Power wiring can cause serious bodily injury, or death.

-Refer to "Drilling Piping Hole in the Wall" on page 16 as you follow procedures when installing the plate.
+Refer to "Drilling Piping Hole in the Wall" on page 22 as you follow procedure to install plate.